 This four-semester M.Sc. program reflects these requirements to provide its graduates with a unique skill set.
 Students who enroll in this program specialize in econometrics and select further modules from a broad set of options on different aspects of business and economics.
 On top of that, students complete modules on data science techniques, which includes programming in R and Python as well as the possibility to enroll in courses in Machine Learning in collaboration with the computer science department.

-This is a new program that has yet to be ratified by the Ministry of Education in Baden-Württemberg.
+This is a new program that has been ratified by the Ministry of Education in Baden-Württemberg on April 15, 2019.

 (Courses start in October)